jykob/TSBot/README.md

 ## ✅ Features

 - Modern Python `async` and `await` syntax
+- Fully typed interface
+- Event, command and background task systems
-- Secure connection through SSH
+- Secure connection through SSH, or raw connection for local servers
 - Ease of use query building
+- Automatic reconnection if connection is lost
 - Built-in and configurable ratelimiter if no access to `query_ip_allowlist.txt`

 ## ✏️ Examples